SammyT1178/Group-11-Major2/README.md

 ### driver.c ###

+Checks arguments passed, passes either into Interactive Mode, Batch Mode, or exits if too may parameters.

 ### BatchMode.c ###

+Opens up the passed file to get each command, line by line, and passes functions to parse and execute.

 ### InteractiveMode.c ###

+Asks for a user entered prompt, takes user command input, and passes functions to parse and execute.

 ### comRedirect.c ###

+Accepts an array of arguments, redirects if command has redirection, pipelining, or none.

 //Prajwal Katwal

-- checks if the line has both pipelining and redirection, then prints error.
-- pipelining and redirection calls are added
+checks if the line has both pipelining and redirection, then prints error. pipelining and redirection calls are added
-- Check if we should redirect stdout and redirect stdin
-- Ensures child exits after executing command
+Check if we should redirect stdout and redirect stdin Ensures child exits after executing command

 ### comPiped.c ###
 //Prajwal Katwal

-- It tterates over args count
+It tterates over args count
-- goes for fork process
+goes for fork process
-- then checks if process is not last, if so redirect stdout
-- then it iterates over commands and wait for them to finish
-- At the end of the fiel it closes pipe.
+then checks if process is not last, if so redirect stdout then it iterates over commands and wait for them to finish At the end of the fiel it closes pipe.

 ### exeCom.c ###

+Accepts a command, splits to built-in commands or comRedirect

 ### parseArg.c ###

+Splits a command into an array of arguments

 ### parseCom.c ###

+Splits a line of commands into individual commands and arguments

 ## Built-In Commands ##